HydroModPy/HydroModPy/hydromodpy/solver/utils/mesh/gmsh_grid/cases/reference_2d_geology_conformal/README.md

 - `constraints_mode = "rivers_only"`: river constraints only
 - `constraints_mode = "geology_rivers"`: geology + river constraints

+## Watershed boundary constraint

+The case keeps the geology zonation on the whole support domain by default.

+It can also inject one optional watershed-boundary linear constraint:

+- `[...watershed_boundary] enabled = true`: add the catchment boundary as one mesh constraint
+- `[...watershed_boundary.smoothing]`: optionally regularize that boundary with one simplification tolerance of the order of the internal mesh size, plus one small outward bias if needed

+Overview figures can still display geology on the whole support domain.

 ## Domain contract

 Supported domain modes are restricted to: